Taking a trip to France? There are a handful of extremely useful French phrases for travelers that you should know.

 Merci (beaucoup!)
 (Thank you (very much!))

 Good luck in your travels, and bring back plenty of good stories for your friends!
-Every traveller’s adventure is unique, and yours will be, too.
+Every traveler’s adventure is unique, and yours will be, too.

 Need to learn more French phrases and vocabulary before your trip?
 Working with a private French tutor is the best way to improve your French fast.
 French tutors are available to work with you online via Skype or in-person, depending on locations and availability.
 Find your French tutor now!